Cray-HPE/docs-csm/operations/CSM_product_management/Perform_NCN_Personalization.md

      configuring the NCNs.
 Use the [sample file with a single layer](../configuration_management/Configuration_Layers.md#configuration_layer_example_configuration_single) as a template.
-   * If a CFS configuration exists with one or more layers, add (or replace) the corresponding layer entry(ies) with the configuration layer information gathered for this specific product.
+   * If a CFS configuration exists with one or more layers, add (or replace) the corresponding layer entry/entries with the configuration layer information gathered for this specific product.
 For example:

         ```bash